Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Pretax benefit for employees: In many cases, small business-provided health insurance can reduce employees’ tax burden, which provides your workers with more take-home income.

-• Healthier and productive employees: When employees have access to healthcare, they, and their dependents, can more easily address health issues early on.
-This results in healthier employees, which reduces the number of days employees take off because of illness.
+• Healthier and productive employees: When employees have access to healthcare, they and their dependents can address health issues early on more easily.
+This results in healthier employees, who take fewer sick days and have an easier time focusing on their tasks.

 • Creating an employee-focused company culture: Few things boost company culture more than offering benefits that employees truly value.
-Having a solid benefit offering shows employees that the company cares about them.
-Health care insurance is one of those key benefits that a business can offer its workers that powerfully delivers this message.
+A solid benefits package shows employees that the company cares about them.
+Health insurance is one of those key benefits that a business can offer its workers that powerfully delivers this message.

 Did You Know?Did you know